 - Over 2,700 applicants had perfect SAT verbal scores

 Applicant pool In recent years, there has been a steady increase in applicants across racial categories.
-Since 2010, the share of the Harvard admitted class that is Asian-American has grown by 27%.
+Since 2010, the share of the Harvard admitted class that is Asian-American has grown significantly.
 The percentage of the class that is Asian-American fluctuates from year-to-year, though with overall growth.
 For example, the admitted class of 2016 had 16.3% more Asian-American students than the admitted class of 2015, while the admitted class of 2017 had 3.9% fewer Asian-American students than the admitted class of 2016.